You’ve got the baby you always wanted, but for some reason, you feel low and overwhelmed.

 Is there anything I can do to prevent postnatal depression?

 That said, if you have a history of depression or mental health problems, you should speak to your GP or mental health team when you are pregnant, as they will be able to arrange extra support for the first few weeks after you give birth.
 This goes for partners too, or for those about to adopt or having a baby via a surrogate - you can speak to your doctor any time you experience mental health problems.
 This includes during the time that the birth mum is pregnant or after your child is born.

 What are the treatments for postnatal depression?

-For a lot of women, tackling postnatal depression at home is the first step, yet depending on the severity of your symptoms, you may be offered additional support to help you feel better faster.
+Tackling postnatal depression at home is the first step, yet depending on the severity of your symptoms, you may be offered additional support to help you feel better faster.

 - Visits from your health visitor: This increased support is offered to those with mild depression.
 These ‘listening visits’ from your health visitor help you try and get back to doing things that you enjoy.